tigerfarm/work/book/AndroidNotify/README.md

 ````
 User Notify App >> Binding Twilio Function >> Twilio creates a Notify Binding.

-Program to send a notification >> Twilio >> Google >> phone app
+Program to send a notification >> Twilio >> Google >> Twilio sample phone app
 Requires a mapping from Twilio to the phone app, through Google.
 Create a Google project FCM phone app token.
-The Google token, is store by Twilio, to address the phone app.
+The Google token, is stored by Twilio to address the phone app.
 ````
 #### Clone the Twilio Notify App repository